nf-core/metaboigniter/docs/usage.md

 #### Where to start

 This depends on what type of data you have available.
 Here we describe three scenarios where 1) you only have MS1 data, 2) you have MS1 and MS2 data (in-silico identification), and 3) you have MS1, MS2, and an internal library.
-The flow of the pipeline is controlled using several parameters that should be set using **nf-core schemas**
+The flow of the pipeline is controlled using several parameters that should be set using [**nf-core**](https://nf-co.re/metaboigniter/parameters).

 #### Convert your data

 Before proceeding with the analysis you need to convert your data to open source format (mzML).
 You can do this using **[msconvert](http://proteowizard.sourceforge.net/tools/msconvert.html)** package in **[ProteoWizard](http://proteowizard.sourceforge.net/index.shtml)**.
 This must be done for all the raw files you have including MS1, MS2 and library files.

 **Senario 1) you only have MS1 data:**
-Please open the parameter file and set the following parameter to "false"
+Please set the following parameter to "false"

 ```nextflow
 perform_identification=false